The SeaScape Scarflette is a summery accessory knit in sport weight linen. Is it a scarf? A shawlette? You decide.

 The mini-skein set has 325 yards.
 You could also knit this with a single skein of Euroflax Sport, which is 270 yards.
 (I used about 300 yards of the minis, due to placement of color joins.)
 Test knitter Sarah Peery used Juniper Moon Farm ZOOEY, a 60/40 Cotton/Linen blend.
 It also blocked beautifully.

-This pattern is available for $6 USD.
-You can purchase this pattern as a pdf file through Ravelry.com; pay is through PayPal and it’s an automatic download.
+This pattern is available as a pdf file through Ravelry.com; pay is through PayPal and it’s an automatic download.
 The pattern page is here.